macro187/hotbox/readme.md

 ```
 --early
     Set up early features instead of regular ones.
-Must be run as *root*.
+Must be run as root.

 <spec>
     The spec to set up features according to.